cyberlawcodes/cyberlawcodes/README.md

 ## Creative Experience

-I am a painter with favorite influences from Latin America/German Expressionism.
+I am a painter with modern influences, particularly Latin America/German Expressionism.
 Twice, I exhibited at the Dia De Los Muertos festival (Hollywood Forever Cemetery), Los Angeles, California.

-## Justice Gap + Tech
+## Influences in Identifying Problems to Design For:  California's Justice Gap

 In 2019, the California State Bar published a study in which it identified a gap in justice for Californians.
 - The gap includes: